NuGet/docs.microsoft.com-nuget/docs/index.md

                             <li class="column column-third">
                                 <a href="./quickstart/create-and-publish-a-package.md">
                                     <h3>Create a Package</h3>
-                                    <p>Learn how to create and publish your first package in 5 steps or less.</p>
+                                    <p>Learn how to create and publish your first package to nuget.org.</p>
                                 </a>
                             </li>
                             <li class="column column-third">